Emily Hahn: China and Hong Kong

 Her years in Shanghai, China (from 1935 to the Japanese invasion of Hong Kong in 1941) were the most tumultuous of her life.
 There she became involved with prominent Shanghai figures, such as the wealthy Sir Victor Sassoon, and was in the habit of taking her pet gibbon, Mr. Mills, with her to dinner parties, dressed in a diaper and a small dinner jacket.

 Supporting herself as a writer for The New Yorker, she lived in an apartment in Shanghai's red light district, and became romantically involved with the Chinese poet and publisher Shao Xunmei (Sinmay Zau).
-He gave her the entrée that enabled her to write a biography of the famous Soong sisters, one of whom was married to Sun Yat-sen and another to Chiang Kai-shek.
+He gave her the entrée that enabled her to write a biography of the Soong sisters, one of whom was married to Sun Yat-sen and another to Chiang Kai-shek.

 Hahn frequently visited Zau's house, which was highly unconventional for a Western woman in the 1930s.
 The Treaty of the Bogue was in full effect, and Shanghai was a city divided by Chinese and Westerners at the time.
 Zau introduced her to the practice of smoking opium, to which she became addicted.
 She later wrote, "Though I had always wanted to be an opium addict, I can't claim that as the reason I went to China."

 After moving to Hong Kong, she began an affair with Charles Boxer, the local head of British army intelligence.
 According to a December 1944 Time article, Hahn "decided that she needed the steadying influence of a baby, but doubted if she could have one.
 'Nonsense!' said the unhappily-married Major Charles Boxer, 'I'll let you have one!'
 Carola Militia Boxer was born in Hong Kong on October 17, 1941".